juju/juju-gui/HACKING.rst

 We use ``lbox`` to propose branches for review and submit them to the trunk.
 Gustavo Niemeyer has `a helpful blogpost`_ about this tool.
-See the `Process document
+See the `Process Document - preparing for a review
 <https://github.com/juju/juju-gui/blob/develop/docs/process.rst#checklist-for-preparing-for-a-review>`_
-for a step-by-step checklist on how to prepare branches for review.
+, for a step-by-step checklist on how to prepare branches for review.

 .. _`a helpful blogpost`:
     http://blog.labix.org/2011/11/17/launchpad-rietveld-happycodereviews